Administrative Guide 2026

-Whether you are preparing for your return to France after an expatriation in Kuala Lumpur or you are a Malaysian national moving to France, access to healthcare is a top priority.
-Discover how to navigate the CPAM system, obtain your social security number, and activate your PUMa rights.
+Whether you are preparing to return to France after an expat posting in Kuala Lumpur or you are a Malaysian national settling in France, access to healthcare is an absolute priority.
+Find out how to navigate the CPAM system, obtain your social security number and activate your PUMa rights.

 Modern healthcare system